kalohq/learning-docker/doc/01-concepts.md

 - [Remote] Start a `container` from that `image`

 Provided the Local and the Remote machines both have Docker installed and access to the internet.

+That's the most theory we'll ever go over in a single chapter, promise!
+We just had to get some fundamental things out of the way.
+Now, don't be afraid to cycle back and take a look at some of these again if you need to!